Top 10 Latin American Online Grocery Stores You Must Check About!

 Instacart is an on-demand delivery platform that allows users to shop the needed items from local stores and deliver it to customers’ doorstep.
 The company hits a massive success by increasing a $3.4 billion valuation and has tackled delivery opportunities in Latin America.
 An app like Instacart has made grocery ordering much more comfortable and faster for customers than ever before.
 They can install a grocery delivery app script on their preferred device and order any item as per their need from their favorite stores and get it delivered without any hassle.

 Glovo is a dominant delivery provider that has established its presence in more than 61 cities in 17 countries.
 Founded by Oscar Pierre, Sacha Michaud, and Miguel Vicente in 2015, the company has raised 168 million to expand its on-demand services.
 Glovo delivers more than one million orders and has established a partnership with 5,600 partners worldwide.

 Glovo launched its on-demand grocery delivery service in Santiago, in 2017, looking forward to ensuring its entrance into different regions of the Latin American market.
 The company successfully provides its service in Brazil, Peru, Chile, and Argentina; it shows no signs to slow down.

 9. Amazon Grocery

-Of course, Amazon is now offering grocery delivery service to customers in different areas.
+Of course, Amazon is now offering grocery delivery services to customers in different areas.
 Amazon Grocery allows users to fresh products, seafood, meat, organic stuff, local goodies, and much more to customers on demand.
-It offers improved grocery ordering and delivery experience to customers belonging to different regions of Latin America.
+It offers an improved grocery ordering and delivery experience to customers belonging to different regions of Latin America.

 Users can leverage instant grocery delivery service using the Amigo platform.
 They can order food, vegetables, fruits, and other products from the platform with few simple taps.
 American retail giant Walmart invested in Supermercados Amigo in July 2002 to expand its delivery services across various countries and cities.